photoprism/photoprism-docs/docs/getting-started/troubleshooting/docker.md

 - [Microsoft Windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows)
 - [Apple macOS](https://hub.docker.com/editions/community/docker-ce-desktop-mac)

+Alternatively, [Podman](#podman-compose) is supported as a drop-in replacement for Docker on Red Hat-compatible Linux distributions like RHEL, CentOS, Fedora, AlmaLinux, and Rocky Linux.

 ### Ubuntu Linux

 If you are using Ubuntu Linux, you can run this script to install the latest *Docker* version, including the *Compose Plugin*, on your server in one step: